Zeeeepa/xyops/docs/dev.md

 1. `sudo cp tls.crt /etc/pki/ca-trust/source/anchors/xyops.crt`
 2. `sudo update-ca-trust extract`

-**Note:** This does not affect Firefox unless it’s configured to use system trust (by default it has its own CA store).
+**Note:** This does not affect Firefox unless it's configured to use system trust (by default it has its own CA store).

 ### Move to xyOps